Congress established the Land and Water Conservation Fund (LWCF) in 1964, but without your help it will not be reauthorized.

 What you can do:

-- Send a letter to your representatives to ensure that we permanently reauthorize and fully fund the LWCF at $900 million annually.
+- Send a letter to your representatives thanking them for reauthorizing the LWCF.
 Personalize the letter by including LWCF-funded areas near you that you enjoy (see link above).

 Martha Waldman has been an active member of ADK since 2003.
 She is a member of the Conservation Committee, an Outings Leader and a trail worker.
 When not doing volunteer work she loves to hike.